zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 }
 ```

-The approximation looks and performs well (in both single and double precision), as you can see from the graphs of the single-precision version.
+The approximation performs well, as you can see from the plot of the single-precision version shown below.

 {{< figure src="/img/exp2erfc.png" caption="*Plot of \\(exp(x^2) erfc(x)\\).
 The function approaches 0 as the value of the argument increases.*">}}

 {{< figure src="/img/exp2erfc_error.png" caption="*Relative error plot of the approximation of \\(exp(x^2) erfc(x)\\).*">}}

-I do not include the Relative error plot of \\(\exp(x^2) \mathrm{erfc}(x)\\) since it looks very similar to its absolute error plot.
-And since the error of this term is lower than the error of the approximation of the Chapman function, substituting the former does not visibly affect the error of the latter.
+I do not show the absolute error plot of \\(\exp(x^2) \mathrm{erfc}(x)\\) since it looks very similar to the relative error plot.
+And since the error of this term is lower than the error of the approximation of the Chapman function, substituting the former does not visibly affect the error of the latter (and the error plots remain unchanged).

 The proposed approximation is relatively expensive.
 It is particularly useful for path tracing, since the inversion process (described later) requires a certain degree of accuracy.
 If high accuracy is not required, you can (and probably should) use the approximation proposed by [Christian Schüler](http://www.gameenginegems.net/gemsdb/article.php?id=1133) in his GPU Gems 3 article: